nsegger/NNR/README.md

 # NNR
-A simple no recoil script with pattern generator.
+A simple no recoil script with pattern generator, that supports multiple weapons.

 ### Prerequisites